 AUSTIN WAYNE SELF

-Austin Wayne Self, driver of the No. 22 Chevrolet Silverado competes in the NASCAR Camping World Truck Series for Statesville, N.C.-based AM Racing.
+Austin Wayne Self competes in the NASCAR CRAFTSMAN Truck Series for Statesville, N.C.-based AM Racing.

-The 2021 NCWTS season marks Self’s sixth year on tour.
+The 2023 NCTS season marks Self’s eighth year of competition on the tour.

 While Self is still considered a young gun in NASCAR, he carries a long list of racing accomplishments under his belt.
 He amassed 45 starts in the ARCA Menards Series over three seasons, highlighted by one win (Winchester Speedway 2015), 13 top-five and 30 top-10 finishes.